UnifiedPush/specifications/specifications/android.md

 The distributor MUST send this action to the registered application to forward a push message received from the provider to the end user application.

-It MUST be send with the following extra:
+If the BYTES_MESSAGE feature was requested, it MUST send the following extras:
 * token (String): the token supplied by the end user application during registration

-It MUST be send with at least one of the 2 following extras:
+* bytesMessage (ByteArray): the push message sent by the application server, as an array of bytes.
+It MUST be the raw POST data received by the rewrite proxy.

+If the BYTES_MESSAGE feature was requested, it MAY additionally send the message as a string:
 * message (String): the push message sent by the application server, as a string.

-It MUST be set if the BYTES_MESSAGE feature was not requested during registration.
-If set, it MUST be the raw POST data received by the rewrite proxy.
+If the BYTES_MESSAGE feature was not requested, it MUST send the following extras:
+* token (String): the token supplied by the end user application during registration
-* bytesMessage (ByteArray): the push message sent by the application server, as an array of bytes.
-It MAY be ommited.
-If set, it MUST be the raw POST data received by the rewrite proxy.
+* message (String): the push message sent by the application server, as a string.

-The distributor MAY set message on top of bytesMessage if BYTES_MESSAGE feature was requested.

 It MAY be send with the following extra:
 * id (String): to identify the message